 It is perfectly fine to take a breather.
 Turn off the news.
 Log off from all social media.
 Take a break from people that may be bringing you down.
 It doesn’t have to be for long, and it may not be easy at first, but a time out can help keep you positive.

 7. Journal Your Feelings

 Journaling is a powerful tool in so many ways.
 When we vent to a friend, we always feel better afterward.
 Consider the journal as your BFF.
-That BFF is always open to listening to you as you express your feelings and frustrations without being judged.
+That BFF is always open to listening to you as you express your feelings, frustrations, and anxieties without being judged.

 8. Focus on What You Control

 When our world seems like it is spinning out of control, it is completely normal to feel helpless.
 One way to address this and to stay more positive is to focus on the things we can control.
 Quit fretting over things out of your control, and instead focus on making sure to do your best job on the things within your command.

 9. Embrace Distractions